cea-trust-platform/cea-trust-platform.github.io/simulation.md

 	wget https://github.com/cea-trust-platform/cea-trust-platform.github.io/blob/master/images/simulation/Mesh.med

-# Step 3 : Define the domain and read the mesh
+# Step 3: Define the domain and read the mesh

 You should start by defining the dimension of the domain.
 In this case it is 2D.

-You should create an instance of the `Domaine` class, named dom as that you used in the MED file.
+You should then create an instance of the `Domaine` class, named dom as that you used in the MED file.

 Read the MED file and the mesh using the class `Read_MED`.
-Since the generated was a bit coarse, TRUST allows you to reffine the mesh if you like to.
+Since the generated mesh was a bit coarse, TRUST allows you to refine the mesh if you like to.
 This can be done via the class `Raffiner_isotrope ` applied to your domain `dom`.

 Start by inserting this in Obstacle.data